| ‘When your blood pressure’s

 shown to prick themselves more often) and will worsen the existing problem

+of irrational panic in the community at large.
 No matter; the primary object has been achieved which is to allow the

 rule-makers (who wouldn’t dream of taking a blood sample, still less of